gavoja/aemsync/README.md

 ```
 aemsync -t targets -w path_to_watch

--t: Comma separated list of hosts.
+-t: Comma separated list of target hosts; default is http://admin:admin@localhost:4502.
--w: Path to watch.
+-w: Folder to watch; default is current.
--i: Update interval; default 300 ms.
+-i: Update interval; default is 300ms.
 -d: Enable debug mode.
 ```

 ### Example

 ```
-aemsync -t http://admin:admin@localhost:4502 -w ~/workspace/my_project
+aemsync -t http://admin:admin@localhost:4502,http://admin:admin@localhost:4503 -w ~/workspace/my_project
 ```

+### Description

-After the script is run, all `jcr_root/*` folders within the `path_to_watch` are searched for (dot-prefixed and `target` folders are omitted).
+When run, it scans for `jcr_root/*` folders within the `path_to_watch` (dot-prefixed and `target` folders are omitted).
 This may take a while depending on the size.
-Once the scan is completed, file system changes inside those folders are picked up and pushed to AEM instance as a package.
-There is no vault dependency.
+After the scan is done, file system changes inside those folders are detected and deployed to AEM instance(s) as a package.

-Update interval is the time the syncer waits for the changes before the package is created.
-In case of multiple changes occurring at the same time (e.g. switching between code branches), creating a new package for each file should be avoided and instead, all files should be send as one package.
+Update interval is the time the syncer waits for file changes changes before the package is created.
+In case of multiple file changes (e.g. switching between code branches), creating a new package per file should be avoided and instead, all changes should be pushed in one go.
 Lowering the value decreases the delay for a single file change but can increase the delay for multiple file changes.
 If you are unsure, please leave the default value.

 ### Known issues

-The package is installed using package manager service (`/crx/packmgr/service.jsp`), which takes time some time to initialize after the AEM startup.
+Packages are installed using package manager service (`/crx/packmgr/service.jsp`), which takes some time to initialize after AEM startup.
 If the push happens before, the Sling Post Servlet will take over causing the `/crx/packmgr/service.jsp/file` node to be added to the repository.